tva marketplaces suisse 2025

 What is a marketplace defined under Swiss law?

 This definition faced significant criticism during the public consultation prior to the reform’s implementation, as the concept of a marketplace was not sufficiently clear.
-In response, the Swiss Tax Office provided a more detailed definition that aligns closely with the European concept of a deemed supplier.
-A marketplace is defined as a platform that facilitates transactions between a seller and a Swiss consumer, actively participating in multiple aspects of the transaction, such as order taking and payment.
+In response, the FTA provided a more detailed definition that aligns closely with the European concept of a deemed supplier.
+A marketplace is defined as a platform that facilitates transactions between a seller and a Swiss consumer, actively participating in multiple aspects of the transaction, such as order-taking and payment.
 It is important to note that platforms involved in only one aspect of the process, such as payment handling or providing advertising services, are not subject to this reform.

 What are the new obligations introduced by this reform?

-Once a marketplace falls within the scope of the reform, it will be required to register for VAT purposes as soon as it exceeds the global sales threshold.
-Additionally, platforms with sales below this threshold may choose to register voluntarily for VAT purposes.
-This allows them to simplify procedures for sellers and gain access to a growing market without administrative constraints.
+Once a marketplace falls within the scope of the reform, it will be obliged to identify itself for VAT purposes as soon as it exceeds the global sales threshold.
+Beyond this obligation, platforms with sales below the threshold will be able to identify themselves for VAT purposes on a voluntary basis, in order to simplify procedures for sellers and open the doors to a new growth market without administrative constraints.

 In the event of non-compliance with registration, returns, and tax payment obligations, Customs authorities reserve the right to deny entry or even destroy the goods.